Code-Institute-Submissions/3rd_Milestone_Project/README.md

     PORT          5000
     SECRET_KEY    <SECRETKEY> if you have

-5. if you have everything above, time to push to master
+5. if you have everything above

     ````
-    $ git push origin master
+    $ git push heroku master
     ````

 ## Credits